Standards for the Certificate of Clinical Competence in Audiology

 The Mountaineer Creed

-In accordance with ASHA, it is the position of the Doctor of Audiology program that “clinicians are responsible for providing competent services, including cultural responsiveness to clients during all clinical interactions”.
+In accordance with ASHA, it is the position of the Doctor of Audiology program that professional competence in providing services to individuals with communication disorders requires cultural competence as well.
 The Program thus supports ASHA’s position statement on Cultural Competence in Professional Service Delivery and encourages all students and professionals to use ASHA’s Cultural Competence Checklist: Service Delivery.